amzdev0401/shim-review/README.md

 -------------------------------------------------------------------------------
 ### What is the origin and full version number of your bootloader (GRUB or other)?
 -------------------------------------------------------------------------------
-curl -O ftp.gnu.org/gnu/grub/grub-2.06.tar.gz
+GRUB2 git clone https://github.com/rhboot/grub2.git, commit 69edb31205602c29293a8c6e67363bba2a4a1e66 used, 11 Auguest 2022

 -------------------------------------------------------------------------------
 ### If your SHIM launches any other components, please provide further details on what is launched.
 -------------------------------------------------------------------------------
-SHIM only launches signed GRUB
+SHIM only launches signed GRUB2, then launches kernel

 -------------------------------------------------------------------------------
 ### If your GRUB2 launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.